BitbyBitSid/My1st/README.md

-# My1st
-Sum of n digits
+Simple code to calculate the sum of n digits of any integer